Release Process

 To preview changes without applying them:

-bun scripts/release.ts minor --dry-run
+bun cli/bin/rin.ts release minor --dry-run

 5. Push the Release